cnabio/cnab-spec/802-credential-sets.md

 ## Credential Injection

-Credentials must be injected into the runtime of the invocation image.
+Credentials must be injected into the runtime of an invocation image.
 The following strategies are known to work:

 - Environment Variables:
   - Injected via environment variable services (Docker and Kubernetes)